Send the link below via email or IMCopy

 3. Survive the hosts defenses

-4. Reproduce and spread inside the host
+4. Reproduce and spread inside the cells of the host

 Are proteins found on the surfaces of cells that help the immune system recognize foreign substances